jenkinsci/kubernetes-operator/website/content/en/docs/Installation/_index.md

 ```

 Now **Jenkins Operator** should be up and running in the `default` namespace.
+For deploying Jenkins, refer to [Deploy Jenkins section](/kubernetes-operator/docs/installation/latest/deploy-jenkins/).

 ## Deploy Jenkins Operator using Helm Chart

-Alternatively, you can also use Helm to install the Operator.
+Alternatively, you can also use Helm to install the Operator (and optionally, by default, Jenkins).
 It requires the Helm 3+ for deployment.

 Create a namespace for the operator: